kfkonrad/workspace-change-directory/README.md

 ## Install

-There are three implementations of `wcd` with an identical feature set for Fish, Bash and ZSH.
+There are four implementations of `wcd` with an identical feature set for Fish, Bash, ZSH and Nushell.
 All implementations come _with_ completions.

 ### Fish